equodev/equo/docs/integration-tests.md

 3- In the `bnd.bnd` file, add the required bundles for your tests in both _buildpath_ and _runrequires_ instructions.
 Resolve run requirements to get the _runbundles_ list.

-4- Add bundle `com.make.equo.testing.common` to the buildpath and runbundles.
+4- Add bundle `com.equo.testing.common` to the buildpath and runbundles.

 5- It is important to add that if you need (and it is too much possible that you need it) create an instance of a specific class or component in the framework, you use a Rule created to the automatic injection of this instances, called EquoRule.